varnamproject/varnamproject.github.io/content/_index/features/privacy.md

   url = "#"
 +++

-All data remain on your device
+All Data Remain On Your Device